 The office will provide medication and complete instructions for follow-up care the day of surgery.

-You will awaken with a head wrap or compression garment following your surgery.
-This will be removed after one or two days.
-Most patients find that keeping their head elevated and using cold compresses reduced swelling and discomfort.
+Following your surgery, your head will be carefully wrapped, and you may be instructed to wear a compression garment.
+After one or two days, the bandaging may be removed.
+To reduce swelling and discomfort, it is important to keep your head elevated and apply cold compresses as directed.
 Mild pain and discomfort are common post-surgery, but can be managed with medication.
 If you experience a sharp pain that is not alleviated by medication, you should contact us immediately.
 A drain may be placed, and is typically removed in the first few days.

 You will need to avoid all strenuous activities for two weeks.
-Most patients can return to normal activities/office work after one week providing there are no complications.
+If there are no complications, most patients can return to normal activities/office work after one week.
 Risks include bleeding, infection, poor healing, and widened scars—most of which are avoided by paying careful attention to pre and post surgery instructions.

 *Individual Results May Vary